Maximal curves with respect to quadratic extensions over finite fields: Introduction

 \end{thm} Meanwhile, Hallouin and Perret have also noticed that the non-negativity of the determinant of the Gram matrix $\Gram(\gamma_0,\gamma_1,\gamma_2)$ leads to the following inequality: \begin{thm} (Hallouin and Perret, Proposition 12 in \cite{Hallouin-Perret}) Let $X$ be a curve defined over $\mathbb{F}_q$ of genus $g \geq 1$.
 We have

 \end{thm}

 This is the inequality we aim to study in our work.
-A first interpretation provided in \cite{Hallouin-Perret} is that the inequality (\ref{DM-bound}) improves the Weil bound for $\sharp X({\mathbb F}_{q^2})$ all the more as $\sharp X({\mathbb F}_q)$ is far from $\sharp \mathbb{P}^1({\mathbb F}_q)=q+1$.
-Our first contribution in this paper is to provide alternative and elementary proofs of the inequality (\ref{DM-bound}).
-In particular we make a link with the statistical variance of the real parts of the reciprocal roots of the $L$-polynomial of $X$.
-This way, the inequality (\ref{DM-bound}) appears as a consequence of the positivity of the variance.
-As another consequence, we can complete inequality (\ref{DM-bound}) with a lower bound. \begin{thm}(Theorem \ref{delta}, Corollary \ref{intervalle} and Theorem \ref{improve_HP}) Let $X$ be a curve of genus $g\geq 2$ defined over ${\mathbb F}_q$.
-We denote by $\alpha_1,\ldots, \alpha_g$ the real parts of its Frobenius eigenvalues, that we consider as a statistical sample whose mean is given by $\displaystyle{E({{\alpha}}):=\frac{1}{g} \sum_{i=1}^g \alpha_i}$ and whose variance equals $\displaystyle{V({\alpha}):=\frac{1}{g} \sum_{i=1}^g \left(\alpha_i-E({\alpha}) \right)^2}$. \begin{enumerate}[label=(\roman*)] \item The difference between the right hand side and the left hand side of the inequality (\ref{DM-bound}) is a multiple of the variance of the $\alpha_i$'s:
+A first interpretation provided in \cite{Hallouin-Perret} is that the inequality (\ref{HP-bound}) improves the Weil bound for $\sharp X({\mathbb F}_{q^2})$ all the more as $\sharp X({\mathbb F}_q)$ is far from $\sharp \mathbb{P}^1({\mathbb F}_q)=q+1$.
+Our first contribution in this paper is to provide alternative and elementary proofs of the inequality (\ref{HP-bound}).
+In particular we make a link with the statistical variance of the real parts of the reciprocal roots of the $L$-polynomial of $X$ (that is of the numerator polynomial of the zeta function of $X$).
+This way, the inequality (\ref{HP-bound}) appears as a consequence of the positivity of the variance.
+As another consequence, we can complete inequality (\ref{HP-bound}) with a lower bound. \begin{thm}(Theorem \ref{delta}, Corollary \ref{intervalle} and Proposition \ref{improve_HP}) Let $X$ be a curve of genus $g\geq 2$ defined over ${\mathbb F}_q$.
+We denote by $\alpha_1,\ldots, \alpha_g$ the real parts of its Frobenius eigenvalues, that we consider as a statistical sample whose mean is given by $\displaystyle{{\overline{\alpha}}:=\frac{1}{g} \sum_{j=1}^g \alpha_j}$ and whose variance equals $\displaystyle{V({\alpha}):=\frac{1}{g} \sum_{j=1}^g \left(\alpha_j-\overline{\alpha} \right)^2}$. \begin{enumerate}[label=(\roman*)] \item The difference between the right hand side and the left hand side of the inequality (\ref{HP-bound}) is a multiple of the variance of the $\alpha_j$'s:

 \item We deduce

 \item If $g$ is odd then we have

 \end{enumerate} \end{thm} Let us now stress a link with a series of inequalities involving the coefficients $a_1$ and $a_2$ of a $q$-Weil polynomial $T^{2g}+a_1T^{2g-1}+a_2T^{2g-2}+\cdots+a_2 q^{g-2} T^{2} + a_1 q^{g-1} T+q^g $.
 We recall that to be a $q$-Weil polynomial is a well-known necessary condition to be the characteristic polynomial of an abelian variety defined over $\mathbb{F}_q$ as explained in Section \ref{subsection:qWeil}.